Overv/Open.GL/content/drawing.md

 	unsigned int vbo;
 	glGenBuffers( 1, &vbo ); // Generate 1 buffer

-This object exists only on the graphics card, so instead of a pointer you get a positive number as a reference to it.
+The memory is managed by OpenGL, so instead of a pointer you get a positive number as a reference to it.
 You will need this number to make the VBO active and to destroy it when you're done with it.

 To upload the actual data to it you first have to make it the active object by calling `glBindBuffer`: